kgateway-dev/kgateway/docs/content/installation/advanced_configuration/extauth_custom_ca.md

 ```

 Finally, we'll install Gloo Edge Enterprise with Helm.
 Be sure to update the value for the license key.
-Using `update --install` will update an existing installation and install it if it doesn't exist
+Include the `--install` flag to upgrade the existing installation or install a new release if one does not already exist.

 ```bash
 helm update --install gloo glooe/gloo-ee --namespace gloo-system \